Areas of Study

 Office: Dana-Palmer 204

-Office Hours: Mon 2-3pm; see Calendly link
+Office Hours: Spring 2026 Mon 2-4pm or by appointment; see Calendly link

 Byron and Anita Wien Professor of Drama and of English and Comparative Literature